Towards Fairness-aware Crowd Management System and Surge Prevention in Smart Cities: Introduction

-``Smart Crowd Management and Control System'' (\sysname) is tasked with monitoring, directing, and managing large groups of people---with an eye toward safety, efficiency, and satisfaction. \sysname requires a diverse range of knowledge, including engineering, technology, and understanding of crowd behavior~\cite{sharma2018review}.
-The goal is to prevent crowd surge incidents through meticulous planning and execution.
+In the contemporary urban landscape, managing crowd dynamics in confined spaces has emerged as a pivotal concern for ensuring public safety within smart cities~\cite{illiyas2013human}.
+The tragic incidents at Itaewon and the Astroworld Festival underscore the urgency of advancing crowd management techniques to prevent similar catastrophes.
+The Itaewon disaster~\cite{sharma2023global}, where a dense crowd led to 156 fatalities and 170 injuries, and the Astroworld Festival~\cite{astroworld}, which saw 10 deaths and numerous injuries due to a surge near the stage, highlight the critical challenges in crowd control during mass gatherings.
+These events bring to light the complexities of managing large groups, particularly when faced with limited entry points, uneven terrains, and unforeseen bottlenecks that exacerbate the risk of crowd-induced accidents.
+In response to these challenges, the concept of ``Smart Crowd Management and Control Systems'' (CMS) within the framework Cyber-Physical Systems (CPS) for smart cities presents a holistic approach to overseeing large crowds.
+CMS is tasked with monitoring, directing, and managing large groups of people---with an eye toward safety, efficiency, and satisfaction.
+CMS requires a diverse range of knowledge, including engineering, technology, and understanding of crowd behavior~\cite{sharma2018review}.
 Effective crowd management involves multiple stages: pre-event planning, event monitoring and control, post-event feedback, and improvement.
 This holistic approach ensures continuous enhancement in crowd management strategies for future events.
 However, we believe that each of these approaches has different effects on healthy individuals, people with disabilities, children, pregnant women, and neurodivergent communities.
-Therefore, while managing the crowd flow, \sysname should not only aim to maximize the efficiency, but also ensure fairness in distributing the adverse effect of the CMS control actions among different individuals.
-This vision is attainable with the advancement in sensor technologies to estimate the human state through wearable devices, and the decision-making algorithms that provide trade-offs between system performance, fairness, and privacy in multi-human environment~\cite{elmalaki2021fair, taherisadr2023adaparl}.
-This technological leap in human sensing and decision-making algorithms should be exploited in \sysname to ensure inclusivity in crowd management algorithms.
+Therefore, while managing the crowd flow, CMS should not only aim to maximize the efficiency, but also ensure fairness in distributing the adverse effect of the CMS control actions among different individuals.
+This vision is attainable with the advancement in sensor technologies to estimate the human state through wearable devices, and the decision-making algorithms that provide trade-offs between system performance, fairness~\cite{zhao2024fairo, zhao2024fina, elmalaki2021fair}, and privacy in multi-human environment~\cite{taherisadr2023adaparl, taherisadr2024hilt}.
+This technological leap in human sensing and decision-making algorithms should be exploited in CMS to ensure inclusivity in crowd management algorithms.